kaborewelisee/Project-6758/streamlit_template/README.md

     pip install -e ift6758

-assuming you are running this from the root directory of this repo.
+assuming you are running t*his from the root directory of this repo.*

 ## Docker